Minecraftxiao7l/ERROR876/README.md

 - Available sources: 4.0.3 and later (present in this repository)

 ## Usage / Installation (general guidance)
-Exact installation steps depend on what assets are provided in this repository (mod, resource pack, or customized client):
+Exact installation steps depend on what assets are provided in this repository:
-1. Back up your Minecraft worlds and important configuration first.
-2. Download the appropriate release assets or ZIP from the repository’s Releases page.
+1. Download the appropriate release assets or apk from the repository’s Releases page.
-3. Place files according to their type:
-   - Resource packs: put in Minecraft's `resourcepacks` folder;
-   - Mods (jar files): put in the `mods` folder (ensure compatibility with your Forge/Fabric version);
-   - Custom version or client files: follow the repository’s specific instructions.
-4. Start Minecraft and load the assets under the correct profile/configuration.
-If the repository contains more detailed installation instructions, follow those.
+2. Install
 ## Contributing
 Contributions are welcome.
 Suggested workflow:
 1. Fork the repository and create a branch (e.g., `feature/your-change`).